-Once data is collected, it needs to be stored.
-InfluxData includes the open source Time Series Database InfluxDB.
-It supports high write loads, large data set storage, and conserves space through downsampling, automatically expiring and deleting unwanted data as well as backup and restore.
-InfluxDB also makes it easy to analyze data by providing an easy-to-use SQL-like query language.
+InfluxData supports real-time stream processing of the data and storage of the time-series data.
+The data is stored in the leading Time Series Database, InfluxDB.
+It handles high write loads, large data set storage, and conserves space through downsampling, automatically expiring and deleting unwanted data as well as backup and restore.
+Analysis of data is done via a SQL-like query language.

-You can graph and visualize your data with the open source project Chronograf, and perform ad hoc exploration of your data.
+You can graph and visualize your data with integrated open source project Chronograf, and perform ad hoc exploration of your data.
 It includes support for templates and a library of intelligent, pre-configured dashboards for common data sets.
-In addition, InfluxDB supports other tools such as Grafana.
+In addition, InfluxDB supports other visualization tools such as Grafana.

 InfluxData’s InfluxCloud and InfluxEnterprise are built on an open source core – Telegraf, InfluxDB, Chronograf and Kapacitor (TICK) and are available under the MIT license.
 However, InfluxCloud and InfluxEnterprise also include proprietary functionality for projects that require high-availability, horizontal scalability, clustering, and additional production-level features.